scylladb/scylladb/docs/dev/docker-hub.md

 such that limiting the number of available cores (with `--smp 1`) is the simplest way to go.

-Using multiple cores, requires setting a proper value to the `/proc/sys/fs/aio-max-nr`.
+Using multiple cores requires setting a proper value to the `/proc/sys/fs/aio-max-nr`.
 On many non-production systems, it will be equal to 65K.
 The formula to calculate the proper value is: